tracerip/archive.trace.rip/breaches/JobHound.md

 ## Description

-10-14-2024

-On approximately October 14th, the staffing and recruiting website, <a href="https://darkwebinformer.com/888-has-allegedly-leaked-the-jobhound-database/" target="_blank" rel="noopener">JobHound suffered a data breach</a> that exposed around 20 thousand customer records.
+On approximately October 14th, the staffing and recruiting website <a href="https://darkwebinformer.com/888-has-allegedly-leaked-the-jobhound-database/" target="_blank" rel="noopener">JobHound suffered a data breach</a> that exposed around 20 thousand customer records.

 ## Breached data